python/mypy/docs/source/config_file.rst

 ``python_executable`` (string)
     Specifies the path to the Python executable to inspect to collect a list of available :ref:`PEP 561 packages <installed-packages>`.
+User home directory and environment variables will be expanded.
 Defaults to the executable used to run mypy.

 ``no_silence_site_packages`` (bool, default False)